A Long-Term Relationship

 It was interesting to see many years later thousands of Irish soccer fans visit his home city of Poznan and enjoy the hospitality of the locality.

-The bonds between Ireland and Poland seem destined to continue for many years into the future.
+Finally, the bonds between Ireland and Poland seem destined to continue for many years into the future.

 Here are some useful links of interest: